 Running out of the funds needed to fight the NT Government, the community and their lawyers were close to being forced to give up.
 But because of the financial support of Grata Fund, the community was able to continue their fight.

-In February this year, Jasmine and the Santa Teresa community finally won their fight and established the Santa Teresa community’s right to ‘habitable housing’.
+In February 2018, Jasmine and the Santa Teresa community finally won their fight and established the Santa Teresa community’s right to ‘habitable housing’.

 The Tribunal decision found that the Eastern Arrernte people of Santa Teresa had been forced to live in uninhabitable housing, dismissed the Government’s claim for dodgy rental debts, and ordered the Government to pay compensation and fix the housing.
 The decision set the legal standard for housing to be ‘habitable’ and not pose any immediate safety risks, a step towards dismantling the systemic racial discrimination inherent in remote housing policy.